Expenditures and Use of Funds

-- Interest – Per UH System Administrative Memorandum 03.A.01, Expenditures of all Funds Administered by the University of Houston System, if payment is not made to a vendor or the vendor’s financial institution by mail or electronic transmission by the applicable due date, then the University is liable to the vendor for interest in compliance with the following provisions:
+INTEREST --Per UH System Administrative Memorandum 03.A.01, Expenditure and Use of all Funds Administered by the University of Houston System, if payment is not made to a vendor or the vendor’s financial institution by mail or electronic transmission by the applicable due date, then the University is liable to the vendor for interest in compliance with the following provisions:

 - If payment is made from State Appropriated Funds, accrued late interest of $0.01 or more must be paid.

-- If payment is made from Local Funds, accrued late interest of $5.01 or more must be paid.
+- If payment is made by Local Funds, accrued late interest of $5.01 or more must be paid.

 - Payments from Sponsored Project/Grant Funds will not pay interest since late payment interest payments are not allowed from these funds.